martijnswart01/martijnswart01.github.io/_projects/In-House-3D-Printer/index.md

 ## Engineering Challenge
 Only the mechanical frame was worth keeping.
 Everything responsible for performance (e.g. motion hardware, electronics, control architecture, and software) needed to be redesigned.

-This meant solving several problems simultaneously:
-- Designing a new electrical and control architecture inside existing mechanical constraints
-- Integrating custom and off the shelf hardware into a cohesive system
-- Developing stable motion control for a large moving mass
-- Achieving high speed printing without sacrificing dimensional accuracy
-- Creating a system simple enough for daily research use
+The challenge extended beyond component replacement.
+Mechanical constraints of the existing structure limited integration freedom, while hardware and software decisions were tightly coupled.
+Motion dynamics, control algorithms, structural stiffness, and extrusion behavior influenced one another.
+Designing the system therefore required a holistic approach, balancing electrical architecture, mechanical redesign, and firmware development within a single integrated framework.

 The real challenge was that hardware and software decisions were deeply coupled.
 Changing one parameter often required redesigning another part of the system.